-- Clearance of vegetation. - Drilling and blasting rock. - Loading rock to trucks. - General vehicle movements over unsealed roads. - Wind erosion from exposed surfaces (e.g., soil, stockpiles and dumps). - Combustion of diesel fuel for equipment, generators and vehicles. - Decomposition, disposal and incineration of waste.
+- Clearance of vegetation. - Drilling rock. - Loading rock to trucks. - General vehicle movements over unsealed roads. - Wind erosion from exposed surfaces (e.g., soil, stockpiles and dumps). - Combustion of diesel fuel for equipment, generators and vehicles.

 The main noise and vibration generating sources will include: